tomaszjonak/tomaszjonak/README.md

 Rust and cursing at debian buildsystems by day.
 Go, Python, C, C++ as needed.
 Probably coding something related to networks.
 Bashing my head against DPDK/VPP when required.

-Software dev at Graphiant, previously Kentik.
+Lately pivoting into ebpf.

 Recruiters pls[^note]